Michigan Department of Insurance and Financial Services Offers Tips to Michigan Residents; Know Your Rights When Working with Insurance Companies

 - Start making a list of all personal property destroyed or damaged.
 Note the approximate date, price, and place of purchase and attach any sales receipts you have.
 The adjuster will request this information.
 In addition, the insurance company may want to inspect the damaged items, so do not throw anything away.

 - Ask your insurance agent or company if your policy covers living expenses until repairs are made to your home.
-Many homeowners policies provide for temporary lodging and meal expenses up to a percentage of the insured value of your home.
+Many homeowners’ policies provide for temporary lodging and meal expenses up to 20 percent of the insured value of your home.

 Anyone with questions or concerns about their insurance coverage is asked to call the DIFS toll-free hotline at 877-999-6442.